Fritz Neidholdt: Military career

 On 1 October 1942, Neidholdt was promoted to major general and appointed commander of the new 369th (Croatian) Infantry Division, a legionary unit composed of volunteers from the Independent State of Croatia under German cadres, based in Yugoslavia.
 The Division began formation in Stockerau, Austria with the survivors of the 369th Croatian Reinforced Infantry Regiment and new volunteers from Croatia, it adopted the nickname of Devil's Division, in honour of the 42nd Home Guard Infantry Division of the World War I Austro-Hungarian Army.
 The division was deployed in the Balkans against Yugoslav partisans at the beginning of 1943 instead of the Eastern Front as originally intended.
-Under Fritz Neidholdt's command the division took part in Case White (also known as the Fourth Axis Offensive) in northern Bosnia where, inexperienced in guerrilla warfare, it became notorious for its extreme brutality.
-The division then took part in Case Black in Northern Montenegro and southern Bosnia, where it reported the largest number of casualties of all the units engaged.
+Under Fritz Neidholdt's command the division took part in Operation Weiss (also known as the Fourth Axis Offensive) in northern Bosnia where, inexperienced in guerrilla warfare, it became notorious for its extreme brutality.
+The division then took part in Operation Schwarz in Northern Montenegro and southern Bosnia, where it reported the largest number of casualties of all the units engaged.

 On 1 October 1943, Neidholdt was promoted to lieutenant general.
 According to British historian Ben H. Shepherd the only way in which the division he commanded distinguished itself was in the number of civilians it killed.

 On 11 September 1944, under Fritz Neidholdt direct orders, the 369th division destroyed the villages of Zagniezde (Zagnježđe) and Udora (near Bjelojevići, Burmazi and Stolac), hanging all the men and driving away all the women and children.
 At the beginning of October 1944 he gave up command of the 369th Infantry Division.

 Neidholdt was captured on 8 May 1945.
 Prosecuted as war criminal during the fourth process of the Yugoslav War Crimes Trials Proceedings (5–16 February 1947), he was tried along with six other major war criminals: Generaloberst Alexander Löhr (commander-in-chief of Army Group East), Generalleutnants Josef Kübler and Johann Fortner, Generalmajor Adalbert Lontschar, Oberst Gunther Tribukait and SS-Brigadeführer August Schmidhuber.
 All of them were sentenced to death and executed in mid-January 1947 after petitions for clemency were rejected.